-Humanitarian needs remained acute for the biggest barrier to economic recovery, development, and the realisation of Palestinians, who continued to suffer the consequences of a protracted conflict, 55 human rights. years of Israeli military occupation, and a 15-year-long blockade of Gaza by land, In 2022, Action Against Hunger sea, and air.
-In 2022, Palestinians remained implemented 12 projects in the occupied Palestinian territory, with a total subject to violations of international humanitarian and human rights laws, internal budget of €10,350 million, focusing on Palestinian political divisions, and frequent entrepreneurship; economic empowerment escalation of hostilities. of youth and women; water, sanitation, and hygiene, including WASH in healthcare facilities; protection and material assistance; advocacy; and the provision of cash.
-Through these activities, in 2022 we were able to reach 806,142 people affected by the multiple crises in the Occupied Palestinian territories.
+Humanitarian needs remained acute for Palestinians, who continued to suffer the consequences of a protracted conflict, 55 years of Israeli military occupation, and a 15-year-long blockade of Gaza by land, sea, and air.
+In 2022, Palestinians remained subject to violations of international humanitarian and human rights laws, internal Palestinian political divisions, and frequent escalation of hostilities.

 According to the UN OCHA Humanitarian Needs Overview for 2022, of a total population of 5.3 million, 2.1 million Palestinians needed humanitarian assistance in 2022.
-Of those in need, 750,000 were in the West Bank and 1.32 million in the Gaza Strip, where Israel's blockade remains
+Of those in need, 750,000 were in the West Bank and 1.32 million in the Gaza Strip, where Israel's blockade remains the biggest barrier to economic recovery, development, and the realisation of human rights.